KL13NT/valbot/README.md

 ## Motivation

-Creating this bot was in the first place a primary goal for the Valarium community, because we needed customisation.
+Creating this bot was in the first place a primary necessity for the Valarium community, because we needed customisation.
 A lot of it.
 And we need low-level customisation that market bots can't deliver.
 So, me being a ninja-expert nodejs developer with no experience at all (lol?)
 I decided to challenge myself and craft this myself.

 ## Lifecycle